tidyverse/dplyr/tests/testthat/_snaps/if-else.md

       if_else(array(TRUE), 1, 2)
     Condition
       Error in `if_else()`:
-      ! `condition` must be a logical vector, not a logical vector.
+      ! `condition` must be a logical vector, not a logical 1D array.

 # `true`, `false`, and `missing` must recycle to the size of `condition`